The vessel was in ballast and sailing about 7 miles from land on its way to the loading port in the NW Atlantic.

 - What were the immediate causes of this accident?

-this was the case? - Do our procedures make sense in terms of the
+system? - Do our procedures make sense in terms of the

 work we actually do? - What can we learn?